 Alfred is clever.
 He didn’t choose the Name Game by accident, he did it to make a mental roster of kids who aren’t wearing shoes.
 He’ll take this list back to local officials who can then speak to the children’s parents, to remind them that in Cinangka, children must wear shoes if they want to grow up healthy.

 Not long ago, illegal lead smelting formed the backbone of Cinangka’s economy.
 Between 1983 and 2006, no less than 32 illegal smelter choked the town with black toxic clouds.
 The atmosphere became so lethal that guavas growing from local trees turned the color of chocolate.
 Birth defects became common in the local populace, with many children showing signs of mild to severe developmental problems.

-In the photo, a Blacksmith associate is testing the soil in the soccer patch with a handheld X-ray Fluorescence spectrometer.
+In the photo, a Pure Earth associate is testing the soil in the soccer patch with a handheld X-ray Fluorescence spectrometer.
 The small white/gray squares seen in the foreground of this photo are battery separators half-buried in the rise on which the children stand.

 Lead-acid batteries make use of materials like rubber, cellulose, glass fiber mat, and polyethylene plastic to insulate positive and negative electrodes.
 Cut into squares, these separators get sandwiched between the lead plates to keep them from touching each other and shorting out.
 Over the course of a battery’s life, the separators become saturated with sulfuric acid, lead residue, and other chemical by-products.
 They can be just as toxic to human beings and the environment as the lead components themselves.
 Sometimes worse.

 This entire playground is nothing but a crude landfill for millions and millions of separators.
 These children cannot fathom the danger they’re in.